“Do not go where the path may lead, go instead where there is no path and leave a trail.” ―Ralph Waldo Emerson

 Looking back, I feel like along with the added challenges, my route into university also helped me to succeed.
 I’ve since spent time working in secondary schools on widening access schemes and giving talks to undergraduate students in hope of passing on some of the things that helped me along the way (and continue to do so).
 Whilst this post is for anyone taking the time to read it, I am mostly writing to students who’ve also followed an unconventional route into higher education, whether this be an access course, diploma, foundation degree, or perhaps through having had a gap in education before making your return.
 You may have faced challenges in getting to this point, but now that you’re here you have a wealth of personal strengths to draw from.

 Before I continue, it feels important to make clear that my intention is certainly not to dismiss the conventional A-level route into university.
-The messages in this post may resonate with anyone, and I believe that EVERY student, regardless of their background and route into university, has an important story to share and a unique set of character strengths to bring to the table.
+The messages in this post may resonate with anyone, and I believe every student, regardless of their background and route into university, has an important story to share and a unique set of character strengths to bring to the table.
 I hope the reflections I offer below on my personal journey will help you to recognise additional sources of strength, and how to leverage these strengths to your advantage.

 It also feels worthwhile to think about what you would like to get from your time at university.
 For some students, success might be defined as coming out with a high scoring degree or perhaps getting a particular job at the end.
 For others, success may be having enjoyed their time at university and having made the most of the extra-curricular activities available, regardless of the end degree result.
 Keeping sight of your personal goal(s) will help you to shape your experience.